-I’ve been asked a few times what my average day looks like, so here you go – I assure you it’s not glamorous!
+I’ve been asked a few times what my average day looks like, so if you’ve been wondering what a day in the life of an Animal Communicator looks like, here you go – I assure you it’s not glamorous!

 I’m a slow starter in the morning, so I usually float about in my dressing gown for an hour or two before feeling awake.
 I’ll generally have a quick check of my emails and Facebook during this time to see what’s come up over night.